00187 - Roma

 Primary METREX contacts

-The Metropolitan City of Capital Rome is a local government authority that includes within its borders the territory of 121 municipalities, among which the City of Rome.
-With more than four million people living and working in an area of more than five thousand square kilometres, it is the largest metropolitan city of Italy.
+The Metropolitan City of Capital Rome is a local government authority comprising within its borders the territory of the City of Rome and 120 other municipalities.
+With more than four million people living and working in an area of over five thousand square kilometres, it is the largest metropolitan city of Italy.

-The area is the centre of a radial network of roads originating from the City of Rome that roughly follow the lines of the ancient Roman roads and four motorways that add up to a motorway ring road around the Capital.
-It is the most important rail transport hub of Central Italy, counting Roma Termini station, the second largest railway station in Europe and Tiburtina station, a major high-speed rail station and a cutting-edge intermodal node.
+The area is the centre of a radial network of roads starting from the City of Rome, which roughly follow the lines of the ancient Roman roads, and four motorways that add up to a motorway ring road around the Capital.
+It is the most important rail transport hub of Central Italy, counting Roma Termini station, the second largest railway station in Europe, and Tiburtina station, a major high-speed rail station and a cutting-edge intermodal node.

-The intercontinental Leonardo da Vinci airport in the City of Fiumicino is the largest airport in Italy by number of passengers and one of the largest ones in Europe as well as the second largest Italian cargo airport.
+The intercontinental Leonardo da Vinci airport in the City of Fiumicino is the largest airport in Italy by number of passengers and one of the largest ones in Europe, in addition to being the second largest Italian cargo airport.
 The primary harbour of the territory is the seaport of Civitavecchia, an important hub for the maritime transport of goods and passengers in Italy and one of the main cruise ports of the Mediterranean.

 The main administrative functions concern land use planning, mobility and transport, environment, road network and secondary school maintenance.

 The Interreg Med Labelscape project aims to develop mechanisms for integrating sustainability labels in tourism policies at national, regional and local level as well as to provide support for destination-based initiatives in the certification process, which is one of the most effective instruments that positively address the challenges of improving the quality of the tourist offer, the need to strengthen cooperation between tourism providers and local communities, and the necessity to communicate with visitors.